-York Colourful Krio board houses and old colonial churches hint at the storied past of this charming village – settled in the early 1800s by freed slaves.
+York: Colorful Krio board houses and old colonial churches hint at the storied past of this charming village – settled in the early 1800s by freed enslaved people.

-Bonthe Formerly grand buildings lie slowly being consumed by nature in this sleepy seaside town, once a thriving port.
+Bonthe: Formerly grand buildings lie slowly being consumed by nature in this sleepy seaside town, once a thriving anti-slavery port.

 Tiwai Island An unspoilt, forest-cloaked island thick with wildlife, including rare primates and the elusive pygmy hippo.

 Outamba-Kilimi National Park Pristine savannah and jungle, bisected by hippo-filled rivers, bristling with birdlife and primates.